apify/apify-docs/docs/storage.md

 Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) or the [Apify API](https://docs.apify.com/api/v2#/reference/datasets).

-For more information, see the [Dataset]({{@link storage/dataset.md}}) documentation.
+For more information, see the [dataset]({{@link storage/dataset.md}}) documentation page.

 ## [](#key-value-store) Key-value store

-The [key-value store]({{@link storage/key_value_store.md}}) is ideal for saving arbitrary data records such as files, screenshots of web pages, PDFs or for persisting the state of your actors and crawlers.
+The [key-value store]({{@link storage/key_value_store.md}}) is ideal for saving data records such as files, screenshots of web pages, and PDFs or for persisting your actors' state.
 The records are accessible under a unique name and can be written and read quickly.

 ![Key-value store graphic]({{@asset images/key-value-overview.svg}})